Attention: Here be dragons (unstable version)

 [...]
 Returns the remaining movement before the body was stopped.

-Notice the exception to the "direct voice" rule: with the move method,
+Notice the exception to the "direct voice" rule: with the move method, an external collider can influence the method and the body that calls move.
+In this case, you can use the passive voice.

 Use "if true" to describe booleans

-Also, surround boolean values, variable names and methods with [code][/code]
+Also, surround boolean values, variable names and methods with [code][/code].

 Do start with "if true":